gnarzilla/meshtastic.deadlight/README.md

 - Type `mesh://en.wikipedia.org` instead of `http://` to get a clean, ultra-compressed, text-only version (~98% smaller)
 - Clear, helpful denial messages when something is impossible (e.g. "YouTube would take 47 hours and 312% of your daily duty cycle" + instant alternatives)
-- Shared cache that gets smarter every day — the whole mesh becomes a living knowledge appliance
+- Shared cache that gets smarter every day.
+The whole mesh becomes a living knowledge appliance
 - Volunteers can "seed" gateways with USB sticks (the dead librarian society)

 ### The Knowledge Appliance & Mesh Librarians